AdobeDocs/experience-manager-cloud-service.en/help/headless/content-fragment-openapis.md

 feature: Headless, Content Fragments,GraphQL API
 role: Admin, Developer
 ---
-# Content Fragments and Content Fragment Models OpenAPIs {#content-fragments-and-content-fragment-models-openapis}
+# Content Fragments and Content Fragment Models Management OpenAPIs {#content-fragments-and-content-fragment-models-management-openapis}

 The modernized OpenAPI implementation of the Content Fragment Management API allows developers to programmatically perform Create, Read, Update, and Delete operations on AEM Author to manage Content Fragment Models and Content Fragments that are stored in AEM.
 These APIs support a number of use-cases.